The Philosophy of Ministry at Heritage Covenant Church: Forming a Worshiping, Discipled, and Multiplying People Through God’s Ordinary Means

 Evangelism at Heritage Covenant Church is not driven by pressure, technique, or performance.
 It flows naturally from lives shaped by the gospel and ordered around the worship of God.
 The church bears witness to Christ first by being what she is called to be: a people redeemed by grace, living in repentance and faith before God.

 The Great Commission calls the church to make disciples, not merely decisions.
 That work begins with the clear proclamation of Christ crucified and risen and continues as believers live faithfully within their families, neighborhoods, workplaces, and communities.
-Evangelism is not outsourced or compartmentalized; it is embodied in ordinary life, sustained by trust in God’s providence.

 Hospitality and Presence as Gospel Witness